razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 # Motivation
-- Why are we doing this?
-- What use cases does it support?
-- What is the expected outcome?

 ### Why are we doing this?
 Motion brings your UI to life.
 It makes your UI feel closer to our physical reality.
 Just like we have **pre-defined physical** laws in the **real world** that dictate the reactions to our different actions (like throwing a ball high up and expecting it to fall back down in a predictable manner), we want to define similar **set of rules** for **motion** **within** our **Design System**.
 If two balls thrown up with the same force, come back down in the same manner then why should two buttons on a UI react differently when hovered over?